William Francis Patrick Napier: Historian

-William's domestic life was overshadowed by an incurable illness of his only son, and when his brother Charles died in 1853 the world seemed to darken around him.
-He devoted himself to writing a life for his brother, which appeared in 1857, and which is in many respects his most characteristic book.
+William's domestic life was overshadowed by an incurable illness of his only son.
+When his brother Charles died in 1853 he wrote a life for his brother, which appeared in 1857.
 At the end of 1853 his younger brother, Captain Henry Napier RN., died and, in 1855, his brother Sir George.
-Inspired by his work, he lived on till the year 1860, when, broken by trouble, fatigue and ill-health, he died at Clapham, and was buried at West Norwood.
+He lived until the year 1860, when, suffering ill health, he died at Clapham, and was buried at West Norwood.
 Four months earlier he had been promoted to the full rank of general.

 There is a memorial to him in St Paul's Cathedral.

 Works

 The Encyclopædia Britannica Eleventh Edition considered his military history, at the time, to be "incomparably superior to any other English writer", comparing him to three other soldier-writers: Thucydides, Julius Caesar and Enrico Caterino Davila.
 Among his works are: